-Figure 8 shows the steady-state input current to the fullwave rectifier that precedes the boost converter before any control action commences.
-Initially, all three control loops are inactive, and the controllable MOSFET in the boost converter is held in the off state.
-The input current exhibits the "spikey" shape that typically occurs when a sinusoidal voltage is recitified and used to charge a capacitor.
+Fig. 9 shows the steady-state input current and voltage before any control action commences.
+The input current and voltage are measured at the ac line before the full-wave rectifier that precedes the boost converter.
+Initially, all three control loops are inactive, and the MOSFET's in the boost converter are held in the off state.
+The input current exhibits the "spikey" shape that typically occurs when a sinusoidal voltage is rectified and used to charge a capacitor.
 When the output voltage stabilizes, the inner current loop is activated.
-The input current assumes the shape and phase of the input voltage waveform, indicating the proper functioning of the inner current loop.
-The 80C196KC performs a "soft start" by sending open loop scale factor commands to the inner current loop, causing the input current to rise gently until the output voltage/current is close to a desired initial operating point.
-At this time, the processor initializes the voltage and charging current loops in the microprocessor, and closed loop control of the output current begins.
-Figure 9 shows a steady-state input current level after the control loops have been activated.
+The input current assumes the shape and phase of the input voltage waveform, indicating the inner current loop is functioning properly.
+The 80C196KC performs a "soft start" by sending open-loop scale factor commands to the inner current loop, causing the input current to rise gently until the output voltage/current is close to a desired initial operating point.
+At this time, the processor initializes the voltage and chargingcurrent loops in the microprocessor, and closed-loop control of the output current begins.
+Fig. 10 shows the steady-state input current and voltage after the control loops have been activated.
+With the power level set to 800 W, the input power factor and current total harmonic distortion (THD) were measured at 0.999% and 1.4%, respectively.